Tazmainiandevil/Useful.Extensions/README.md

 ### Object Helpers

-_Clone_ - An implentation of a deep clone using serialization
+_Clone_ - An implementation of a deep clone using serialization

 The next set are helper functions rather than extensions